 Processes shifting to digital

-Using tools and systems such as has made the ability to analysis company information quicker and easier than ever before with good quality data at our fingertips.
+Using tools and systems such as smart buildings technology has made the ability to analyze company information quicker and easier than ever before with good quality data at our fingertips.
 Before that, it was very difficult to make efficient, informed decisions and would often require guess work.
-For example, our travel data is now readily available whereas previously I would have contacted numerous colleagues to receive the relevant data for a travel report.
+For example, our travel data is now readily available whereas before I would have contacted numerous colleagues to receive the relevant data for a travel report.
 Now I can click on our dashboard and I’m able to access the required information.
 Ultimately, the data’s purpose is to create a richer experience for colleagues and the business.

-So with the rise in digital products in the market, my new day at work when I’m in the London office looks something like this:
+With the rise of digital products in the market, and Arcadis’ Building Intelligence app soon to be available in the US, my new day at work when I’m in the Arlington office will look something like this:

-- Wake up, review my schedule for the day on my phone and load my train ticket on Trainline.
+- Wake up, review my schedule for the day on my phone and load my Metro ticket on SmarTrip.

-- Book a meeting room using the Building Intelligence app, created by Arcadis, which will automatically be shared with colleagues/clients attending the meeting.
+- Reserve a meeting room using the Building Intelligence app, created by Arcadis, which will automatically be shared with colleagues/clients attending the meeting.

-- Arcadis’ new London Hub, 80Fen, has 20 different types of work stations so I’ll make the most of this by booking a library seat for when I need to quietly focus on a presentation, a call booth for my private calls, and meeting rooms for collaborative work.
+- Arcadis’ Arlington office has many types of workstations, so I’ll make the most of this by booking a private space for when I need to quietly focus on a presentation, a call booth for my private calls, and meeting rooms for collaborative work.

 - I’ll make sure I use my Buildings Intelligence app to arrange refreshments for my client meetings.

-- Hop into my electric car which takes me to the train station and automatically finds me a parking space.
+- Hop into my electric car which takes me to the Metro station and automatically finds me a parking space.

-- Get to the office and my coffee is waiting for me, which I booked via the Building Intelligence app on my train journey.
+- Get to the office and my coffee is waiting for me, which I ordered via the Building Intelligence app during my Metro journey.

 - I’ve spent a lot of the day sitting so far, so I book a standing desk for my afternoon Teams calls, then use the Teams app on my phone to take one of my informal calls while on a walk around the block to get some exercise.

-Previously, people had seen Proptech as a threat to jobs, but as understanding of its benefits grows, it is becoming more embraced.
+Previously, people had seen Proptech as a threat to jobs, but as understanding of its benefits grows, it is becoming more accepted.
 After all, with integrated systems, we still need electricians.
-Jobs in the value chain aren’t being replaced, but we just need to do things differently.
-In the banking world, Fintech had a similar response during its early adoption, but clearly mobile banking hasn’t replaced the jobs of people working in high street banks.
-Therefore, the fear of people losing jobs through Fintech has gone, but the construction industry needs to catch up and develop a growth mindset.
+Jobs in the value chain aren’t being replaced, we just need to do things differently.
+In the banking world, Fintech had a similar response during its early adoption, but clearly mobile banking hasn’t replaced the jobs of people working in large retail banks.
+As a result, the fear of people losing jobs through Fintech has dissipated, but the construction industry needs to catch up and develop a growth mindset.

 It’s clear that the rise of digital products and solutions and engagement within our industry are going to become paramount with the way assets are used, operated and maintained.
 Now is the time to adapt and be ready for an ever-more digital future.